openstack-archive/openstack-ansible-os_searchlight/README.rst

 OpenStack-Ansible Searchlight
 ====================================

-Ansible role to install OpenStack Tacker.
+Ansible role to install OpenStack Searchlight.

 Documentation for the project can be found at: https://docs.openstack.org/openstack-ansible-os_searchlight/latest/